Welcome! I am a Ph.D. candidate in economics at Columbia University. My research focuses on macroeconomics and international finance.

 I am on the job market this fall and will be available for interviews at the 2019 CICE China Job Market in Beijing, the 2019 EEA Job Market in Rotterdam and 2020 ASSA Meetings in San Diego.

 Why do emerging market economies hold high levels of foreign exchange reserves?
-What is the optimal level of reserves, and do economies accumulate reserves over this optimal level?
-I argue that foreign exchange reserves help the emerging markets attract foreign direct investment inflow.
-This incentive should be taken into account when analyzing central banks’ reserve accumulation.
-I study the interaction between foreign exchange reserves and foreign direct investment to explain the level of reserves through a small open economy model.
-The model features domestic social planners and foreign investors.
-The optimal level of reserve-over-GDP ratio generated by the model is close to the level of East-Asian economies.
-Additionally, the model generates positive co-movement between technology growth and current account.
-This suggests high technology growth corresponds to net capital outflow, speaking to the ‘allocation puzzle’ in cross-economy comparisons.
-The model also generates positive co-movement between foreign exchange reserves and foreign debt, speaking to the puzzle of why countries borrow and save simultaneously.
-Finally, compared with a fixed reserve regime, optimal reserve policy features instantaneous or lagged buildups of reserves upon different kinds of technology shocks.
-Both responses prolong the shocks’ positive impacts on output and consumption, delaying them from going back to the steady state.
+What is the optimal level of reserves, and do economies accumulate reserves in excess of this optimal level?
+I argue that foreign exchange reserves help emerging markets attract foreign direct investment.
+This incentive can play an important role when analyzing central banks’ reserve accumulation.
+I study the interaction between foreign exchange reserves and foreign direct investment to explain the level of reserves using a small open economy model.
+The model puts the domestic entities and international investors in the same picture.
+The optimal level of the reserve-to-GDP ratio generated by the model is close to the level observed in East Asian economies.
+Additionally, the model generates positive co-movement between technology growth and the current account.
+This feature suggests that high technology growth corresponds to net capital outflow, because of the outflow of foreign exchange reserves in attracting the inflow of foreign direct investment, thus providing a rationale to the ‘allocation puzzle’ in cross-economy comparisons.
+The model also generates positive co-movement between foreign exchange reserves and foreign debt, thus relating to the puzzle of why economies borrow and save simultaneously.

 Work in Progress: